Ok, so I like electronic dance music, more specifically Trance. When I started in the 1990's, the US was a bit behind in that department.

 Aly and Fila was back again, and we didn't mind :)

-FactorB went to enjoy that said in the crowd, with us
+FactorB went to enjoy that set in the crowd with us

 The studio had Road Kahan and then Suncatcher & Exolight, happy to see them again after Untold in Romania: